GeoPAS: Geometric Probing for Algorithm Selection in Continuous Black-Box Optimization

-Across all three protocols, GeoPAS improves over the single best solver in mean, median, and 90th-percentile relERT, with the strongest and most consistent gains in the typical case and upper tail.
-The results suggest that multi-scale geometric slices provide a useful transferable static signal for algorithm selection, although a small number of heavy-tail regimes still dominate the mean and account for most of the remaining gap to feature-based baselines.
+This paper proposes \emph{Geometric Probing for Algorithm Selection} (GeoPAS).
+GeoPAS represents a problem instance by randomly sampled multi-scale two-dimensional slices of the normalized search domain.
+Each slice is evaluated on a coarse grid with an explicit validity mask, encoded by a shared convolutional network, and aggregated into an instance representation by permutation-invariant attention pooling.
+The aim is to retain local geometric patterns, such as basin shape, anisotropy, oscillation, boundary interaction, and scale-dependent variation, that may be weakened by scalar summary descriptors.

+GeoPAS then formulates solver selection as a metric-aligned learning--statistical composite estimator, consisting of a neural prediction of transformed solver performance from the geometric representation and an algorithm-side empirical prior computed only from the training split.
+The resulting score balances learned instance-conditioned discrimination with global marginal solver-performance information.
+This design follows a common statistical-learning principle that finite-sample conditional estimates can be stabilized by lower-variance marginal information when predictions are noisy, poorly calibrated, or tail-sensitive~\cite{efron1973stein,casella2024statistical,szegedy2016rethinking,menon2021long}.

+We evaluate GeoPAS on the COCO/BBOB single-objective suite with a 12-solver portfolio under leave-instance-out, grouped random, and leave-problem-out protocols.
+GeoPAS gives strong improvements over the single best solver under within-suite protocols.
+Under leave-problem-out evaluation, it still improves typical and moderate-tail performance, but its mean remains vulnerable to rare extreme failures.
+This distinction motivates the central message of the paper: coarse geometric probes provide useful solver-relevant information, but robust cross-problem AS, under heavy-tailed performance distributions, also depends on how problem--algorithm performance relations are transformed and combined with benchmark-level statistical priors at decision time.

+The main contributions are as follows. \begin{enumerate} \item we introduce a geometric probing representation based on random multi-scale local slices with explicit mask handling and set aggregation; \item we formulate final solver selection as a transformed-target composite score that combines learned instance-specific prediction with an algorithm-side empirical prior defined in the same performance space; \item we analyze GeoPAS across within-suite and problem-split protocols, including component analyses and ablations, failure modes, and probing-budget robustness. \end{enumerate}

-In the remainder of the paper, Section~\ref{sec:background} discusses both algorithm selection and black-box optimization.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:background} reviews algorithm selection and landscape-based representations for black-box optimization.